 The trail surely will look a couple of pixels longer than calculated, due to the stars size itself, and also the star dot straddling multiple pixels and affecting neighboring pixels.
 Any movement of one pixel obviously involves at least two pixels, another maybe at both of the start and end points, which calculation does not include.
 And of course, misfocus blur makes the blur pixels be larger dots too.
 The star dot is round, so its minimum length must be at least its width, so subtract the line width from the line length to get the extended blur trail length calculated.
 The calculator only calculates Width and horizontal dimensions, but magnification is the same in all directions.

-Light gathering Power: Aperture is not directly a factor of star trail length.
+Light gathering Power: Aperture is not a factor of star trail length.
 However it affects exposure of stars with even greater significance.
 In sunlight, we stop down and use short shutter speed to block excessive light.
 With stars, we struggle to gather every possible photon.
 Effective diameter of the aperture is focal length / fstop Number.
 This makes the 14 mm f/2.8 lens be a 5 mm "telescope" (slightly wider than the eye's pupil of maybe 4 mm).
 A 28 mm f/2.8 lens is 10 mm diameter, and a 50 mm f/2 lens is a 25 mm "telescope".
 Larger telescopes are good, greater light gathering power, and also greater resolving power.
-The Palomar telescope is 5.1 meters diameter, and McDonald has one 9.2 meters diameter.
-The 50 mm f/2 lens compares as 3.5 times more magnification (longer blur trails too) than the 14 mm lens, but also five times diameter with 25 times more area and "light gathering power", which aperture difference is 2.5 x log10( (25mm/5mm)2) = 3.5 magnitudes (of more faint stars) seen in the same exposure time (but it needs a darker sky).
-A 200 mm f/2.8 is 71.4 mm diameter, (71.4/5) or 5.8 magnitudes more than the 14mm f/2.8.
-Possibly something to consider.
-But you're surely talking about a tracking mount then.
+The Palomar telescope is 5.1 meters diameter, and McDonald Observatory has one 9.2 meters diameter.
+The 50 mm f/2 lens compares as 3.5 times more magnification (magnified blur trails too) than the 14 mm lens, but also five times diameter with 25 times more area and "light gathering power", which aperture difference is 2.5 x log10((25mm/5mm)2) = 3.5 magnitudes (of more faint stars) seen in the same exposure time (but it needs a darker sky).
+However, such fast lenses (like f/1.4) have less quality, corner sharpness at widest aperture is notoriously poor.
+A 200 mm f/2.8 is 71.4 mm diameter, (71.4/5) or 5.8 magnitudes more aperture than the 14mm f/2.8.
+Possibly something to consider, but you're surely talking about a tracking mount then.
 The 500 Rule of 500/200 = 2.5 seconds won't get it done.

-This is Andromeda, 200 mm f/2.8, 30 seconds at ISO 3200 (similar to the one just above, but greatly cropped here, about 40% of FX frame height, resampled to 25% size).
+Using a tracking mount, this is Andromeda with a camera lens, 200 mm f/2.8, 30 seconds at ISO 3200 (the picture is very similar to the one above, but greatly cropped here, to about 40% of FX frame height, resampled to 33% size).
 It is one single image (not stacked), but Long Exposure Noise Reduction (normal) was On.
 It was my first try with a tracking mount.
-Andromeda is 2.5 million light years distant, and three degrees size, six times larger than the full moon, but the faint size is not captured completely here in 30 seconds (in basically a little 70 mm telescope).
+Andromeda is 2.5 million light years distant, and is actually three degrees size (six times larger than the full moon), but the faint size is not captured completely here in 30 seconds.

 If anyone is interested, here is how changes to Rule or Crop Factor affect these values.